Updated August 2018

 How Much Does It Cost?

-The cost for a Minnie Van ride is a flat rate of $25 per ride no matter the number of passengers or distance driven.
-Cast members are also not allowed to accept any tips so it really is a $25 flat fee.
+The cost for a Minnie Van ride used to be a flat rate of $25 per ride no matter the number of passengers or distance driven.
+A recent change in Minnie Van pricing now charges a variable rate based on distance.

 What About Those Who Have Wheelchairs Or Service Animals?